Course guide of Fundamentals of Computer Science for Biology (2001113)

 Single final assessment

-- The students will take two tests: one to evaluate their knowledge regarding the theory aspects of the course, and another for evaluating acquired competences related to the practical part.
+- The students will take two tests: one to evaluate their knowledge regarding the theory aspects of the course, and another to evaluate acquired competencies related to the practical part.

 Additional information

-Platform of support resources for teaching (PRADO2) at https://prado.ugr.es
+The platform of support resources for teaching (PRADO) at https://prado.ugr.es